EGI-Federation/documentation/content/en/users/getting-started/_index.md

 When requesting access users are guided through a registration process.
-Members of the EGI support team will perform a lightweight vetting process to validate the users\' requests before granting the access to the resources.
+Members of the EGI support team will perform a lightweight vetting process to validate the users' requests before granting the access to the resources.

 ### Get access to pilot allocation